Infra-Knight/Snake-game-for-Intel-Edison-Using-OLED-block/README.md

 3. After you have opened up the serial port, try hitting enter a couple times.
 If all goes well, the Edison should respond with a login prompt.
 The default Edison login is root and no password.

-Once you’ve loaded the code, navigate to the “oledSnake” folder and type make.
+Once you’ve loaded the code, navigate to the “oledSnake” folder (the one that contains makefile) and type make.
 Then run with command "./oled_snake".

 ![](snake-game.png)